-Adopting a victim-centred approach, REDRESS is working with partners in Algeria, Sudan, Zimbabwe, and Libya to support human rights lawyers to bring cases challenging enforced disappearance, and to highlight this particular problem to the African Union and specific governments.
-Our partners in this project are Lawyers for Justice in Libya, MENA Rights Group, Zimbabwe Lawyers for Human Rights and the African Centre for Justice and Peace Studies.
+Adopting a victim-centred approach, REDRESS has worked with partners in Algeria, Sudan, Zimbabwe, and Libya to support human rights lawyers to bring cases challenging enforced disappearance, and to highlight this particular problem to the African Union and specific governments.
+Our partners in this project have been Zimbabwe Lawyers for Human Rights, MENA Rights Group, Lawyers for Justice in Libya and the African Centre for Justice and Peace Studies.

-REDRESS exposes enforced disappearance as a form of torture by working with:
+REDRESS exposed enforced disappearance as a form of torture by working with:

 - Families of the disappeared.

 - The African Commission on Human and Peoples’ Rights (ACHPR).

 MENA Rights Group published an online portal in English and Arabic, Truth and Justice for the Disappeared, pushing for the implementation of the decisions of the UN Human Rights Committee (HRC) relating to cases of enforced disappearances committed during the Algerian civil war that ravaged the country in the 1990s.
 It indexes all the cases addressed by the HRC.